 The video above is provided by emiko oye.
 Filmed at Craft Forward Symposium.

 Below is another video of Paul S. Flores recorded by emiko oye at Craft Forward about "Spanglish".

 A large part of his poetry and style is influenced by his Hispanic background.
 You can learn more about him on his website.

 What did I learn?

 Speakers should not use podiums as a crutch to hide behind.
 I knew this before, but Paul S. Flores proved it by example without a doubt.
 Step out and share the power of your message.

 Patricia Powell is an associate professor of English at Mills College and author of "Me Dying Trial" and "A Small Gathering of Bones" (Beacon Press, 2003), "The Pagoda" (Harcourt, 1999), and "The Fullness of Everything" (Peepal Tree Press, 2009).

 Excerpts from her novels have been widely anthologized and she has lectured and led creative writing workshops in literary venues both nationally and internationally.

-Paul Flores is local to the San Francisco Bay Area.
+Paul S. Flores is local to the San Francisco Bay Area.
 It would definitely be interesting to go to one of his performances.
-Here is a link to his MySpace page so you can find out if he is performing in your area.
-There is another video on his MySpace page showing him perform "Brown Dream."
+Here is a link to his website so you can find out if he is performing in your area.
+There is another video on his website showing him performing "Brown Dream."